whisthq/whist/protocol/README.md

 ## Development

 We use Cmake >= 3.15 to compile, format and run tests on all systems, and also use Ninja on Windows for faster compilation.
-Make sure it is installed in your system (platform-specific instructions follow below).
+Installation instructions are found below.

 ### Installation of Dependencies

+First, if on windows, install git with gitbash via `https://git-scm.com/download/win`, and potentially [choco](https://chocolatey.org/install) if you haven't already.

+If on Mac, please install [brew](https://brew.sh/) if you haven't already.

-On all three platforms, you will need to install and log into the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) before you can build the protocol.
+On all three platforms, you will need to install and log into the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html), which can be installed via `apt/brew/choco install awscli``.
 On command line, you should run `aws configure`, and pass in your AWS Access Key ID, AWS Secret Access Key, Region of us-east-1, and default output format.
+This will have to be done on gitbash, if you are on Windows.

 #### Linux